Velocity Merchant Services Logo

 More payments are “tokenized” or wallet-based

 Tap-to-pay, Apple Pay, Google Pay, and wearables are everywhere.
-That’s great for security, but it also changes how transactions are routed and authenticated.
+That’s great for security, but it also changes how transactions are routed and authenticated, especially as more customers expect fast, contactless payments using NFC technology.

 More businesses accept payments in more ways

 You’re not just taking chip and swipe anymore.
+You’re taking payments on traditional terminals and newer tools like SoftPOS apps that turn phones into card readers.
 You’re taking payments:

 • in-store,